 Benefits of Venmo charity profiles

-- a verification badge to show donors that you’re legit.
+- a (blue check) verification badge to show donors that you’re legit.

 - increased visibility on Venmo through the charitable search feature and user options to share recent donations with their network.